Aston Advanced Manufacturing Hub Local Development Order (LDO)

 Planning permission would still be required for any other development not outlined above.
 Consents will also still need to be obtained through other legislation, such as licensing and building regulations.

 No - the LDO does not remove the need for advertisement consent (subject to the normal requirements set out in the Advertisement Regulations).

 Would anyone wishing to commence development though the LDO need to contract the Planning Authority first?

-Yes – The Draft LDO would only permit conditional development.
+Yes – The LDO would only permit conditional development.
 Developers would be required to discharge a number of planning conditions prior to commencing work on site

 It is proposed that the LDO is in place for 3 year once adopted.
 After this time there is an opportunity to review the LDO and consider whether this should be retained, modified or revoked.

 Last Updated 12th February 2014